What Is a Birth Injury?

 Cerebral Palsy (CP)

-of people with cerebral palsy developed the condition before or during birth due to brain damage.
+of people with cerebral palsy developed the condition before or during birth due to brain damage, according to the CDC.

 - Bleeding in the brain